Toward a Shared Goal: Uniting Researchers, Providers, and Community to Promote a Better Understanding of MAPs

 - Standards of Care for Therapeutic Work with MAPs*

-- Clinical Case Studies in MAP-Affirming Care
+- Clinical Case Studies in MAP-Affirming Therapy*

 - The Rising Tide of Compassionate Care: Addressing the Care Deficit for MAPs with Disabilities and How This Helps all MAPs